Yevhenii0536/Yevhenii0536/README.md

 👋 Hello!

 I'm excited to introduce myself as a web developer with expertise in a wide range of technologies.
 I have experience working with JavaScript (JS), TypeScript (TS), HTML, CSS, React, Node, Redux, and Vue.js.
-I'm constantly expanding my skillset and currently exploring Vue and Angular.
+I'm constantly expanding my skillset and currently exploring Phyton.

 Examples of my work: